tiramisu (1 serving(s)) and French Vegetarian Pizza (1 Small Pizza (8 Inches Dia))

 Portion Control

-Include a source of protein, such as a small serving of chickpeas, tofu, or eggs, to your meal.
-This can help slow down the absorption of carbohydrates.
+Pair your meal with a source of protein or healthy fats, such as a side of grilled tofu or a handful of mixed nuts, to help slow down the absorption of sugars.

 Mindful Eating